SabreTools/BinaryObjectScanner/README.md

 The following projects have influenced this library:

 - [BurnOut](http://burnout.sourceforge.net/) - Project that this library was initially based on.
-The only thing left from that original port is in the name of the library.
 This project is fully unaffiliated with the original BurnOut and its authors.
 - [HLLibSharp](https://github.com/mnadareski/HLLibSharp) - Documentation around Valve package handling, including extraction.
 - [libbdplus](https://www.videolan.org/developers/libbdplus.html) - Documentation around the BD+ SVM files.
 - [libmspack](https://github.com/kyz/libmspack) - Documentation around the MS-CAB format and associated compression methods.